kaizhenSun/assembly_benchmark/docs/wiki/Running-Tasks.md

 `Assembly-Benchmark-<Name>-Direct-v0` for a specific registered assembly.
 Generic runners require `--enable_cameras` because the shared scene includes an RGB work camera.

+For example, `one_leg` is exposed as `Assembly-Benchmark-OneLeg-Direct-v0`.
+Use `scripts/list_envs.py` after installation to see the exact ids currently registered by the package.

 ## Smoke Test

 ```bash